mircealungu/mircea/thoughtstream.md

+Oct 30

+Learn to embrace change.
+It’s the only sure thing in life.
+Don’t try to hold onto things that you can’t hold on.
+Let them go.
+And be thankful for the chance of having had them.
+Or walked together with them.
+On this blessed-famed universe-faring rock.

+Life is both a major and a minor key.
+(Side, Travis)

 Oct 26

 To tell my students. *"Don't try to be front-end or back-end.
 It's like Michelangelo would say: i'm only a painter not a sculptor.
 No. You need both to be a complete artist."*

+**

+When I want to clarify an idea, I film something, I make a collage, and I clear up my mind. *Rebekka Boyding.*

+My observation on the fact that a paper book is less oppressive than audiobooks.

 Oct 6